FuchsiaOS/FuchsiaOS-docs-zh_CN/development/drivers/driver_guides/display/board_driver_changes.md

 # Modifying board drivers

+Caution: This page may contain information that is specific to the legacy version of the driver framework (DFv1).
+Also the workflows documented on this page may only be specific to the Fuchsia source checkout (`fuchsia.git`) environment.

 Most system on chip (SoC) board rely on explicitly enumerated hardware resources, rather than discovery mechanisms like ACPI that are common on workstations, servers, or laptops.
 To add support for an SoC's display controller, you will need to modify the board driver to expose hardware resources that your display driver can use.
-See [vim2/vim-display.cc][vim-display] for an example.
+See [amlogic-display.cc][amlogic-display] for an example.
 Most devices need some combination of the following:

  * MMIO regions